fauzan-radji/msib-aksamedia/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]][live-preview] -->

 This is a test for Front-End Web Developer Intern position at Aksamedia.
 The test is to create a simple CRUD web page using React.js and Tailwind CSS.
 The test is based on this [notion-document].
-There's no specific requirement for CRUD data, so I decided to use a simple list of movies.
+There's no specific requirement for CRUD data, so I decided to use a simple list of notes.

 <p align="right"><a href="#table-of-contents">⬆️ Back to table of contents</a></p>